 I referred to this next tidbit in You Still Got It, Girl!
 In general most studies show you can’t lose weight from exercise alone due to “couch-compensation.”
 Either by self-selection or because of the sedentary lives we have that require sitting 8 hours a day at work, plus an average of 4 more at home we’re trying to balance 23 hours of sitting and sleeping with 30-60 minutes of exercise a few times a week.

-If you pour yourself into a workout and then eat like you deserve anything you want the rest of the day you’ve got a problem.
+If you pour yourself into a workout and then eat (and drink) like you deserve anything you want the rest of the day you’ve got a problem.
 Even distance runners typically come up short in total energy expenditure compared to moderate exercisers who then are active all day because they’ve boosted their energy.
 On the flip side, if you exercise and don’t eat enough you’ve confused and stressed your body convincing it to hold on to weight to protect you.

 Another reason calories in calories out calculations don’t work

 Athletes get efficient.
 You, will get efficient.
 Imagine a beginning swimmer who trashes around like a washing machine.
 I’m thinking about myself here when I first started triathlon training.
 I could swim forever but realized in trying to go fast I was moving my body fast but not moving through the water fast.
 I was very inefficient.
 But, I was burning a lot of energy!

 As I became more efficient at swimming (there’s still room for improvement0 I moved through the water with more ease, less resistance, and thus now more efficient I am not burning as much energy.
 For a triathlete who doesn’t want to have to worry about eating on the run this is good.
 For a weight loss goal, this can be counterproductive.